GBonnaire/jspreadsheet-plugins-and-editors/README.md

 # Repository

-You can find all products on [ProgiDev Repository : repo.gbonnaire.fr](https://repo.gbonnaire.fr)
+You can find all premium products on [ProgiDev Repository : repo.gbonnaire.fr](https://repo.gbonnaire.fr)

-You not found your plugin, or you want a custom plugin for your application, contact me on contact@gbonnaire.fr (Français / English)
+If you doesn't found your plugin, or you want a custom plugin for your application, contact me on contact@gbonnaire.fr (Français / English)